1987–1989 JVP insurrection: Paramilitary counter-insurgency

 However, in 1989 Ranasinghe Premadasa was elected president amidst a mass boycott of elections by multiple militant organizations.
 He openly supported the LTTE in order to end the threats to the government.
 Without the support of the Sri Lankan government, the STF trained with the aid of United Kingdom and the Israeli Defence Forces (IDF) were not strong enough to take on the insurgency alone.
 When the JVP offensive came to a peak, government paramilitaries such as the 'Black Cats', 'Yellow Cats', 'Scorpions' and 'Eagles' were used in order resist the insurgency.

 These paramilitary groups were involved in mass killings of Sri Lankan civilians during their operations.
 In reaction to a DJV attack on military personnel which killed fifteen soldiers, members of the Eagles paramilitary group launched an attack and killed more than 82 suspected JVP supporters.
 All victims of the attack were unarmed, and victims included children and Indian Tamils.
 In a similar incident on 5 October, the Eagles killed fourteen members of the staff of the University of Peradeniya.
-Later claiming responsibility for the attack, the Eagles claimed that the victims were JVP supporters which engineered the murder of a captain in the local army volunteer reserve force.
+Later claiming responsibility for the attack, the Eagles claimed that the victims were JVP supporters which engineered the murder of Captain T.E.
+Nagahawatte, the Assistant Registrar of the university and a volunteer officer.

 Even when responsibility for these mass killings were claimed, security forces would deny all knowledge of missing or killed persons.
 When relatives inquired about missing persons at police stations or army camps, they would sometimes refuse to register any complaint.
 While sometimes the bodies of those taken away were allowed to be identified by relatives, in other cases those who were abducted or killed were never traced.
 Some of the missing people were later found to be in the custody of security forces, being arrested and detained for indeterminate periods without trial, lending evidence to the participation of regular security forces in paramilitary operations.
 In addition to these abductions and mass killings, gang rape or other forms of rape by both paramilitary groups and official soldiers was also observed.